timmerse/timmerse.obs/README.md

 - [x] Green background, for [Green Screen / Chroma Key in OBS](https://youtu.be/8faHiVALNqE).
 - [x] Low bitrate about 300~500kbps per user, to ensure the live streaming is ok.
 - [ ] White board to fix position and size of user.
-- [ ] Adjust the size of user cemera, beyond round or circle.
+- [ ] Adjust the size of user camera, beyond round or circle.

 ## Contact